johnasp/johnaspinall.co.uk/_posts/portfolio/2015-05-01-responsive-header-jdw.md

 caption: Responsive Design
 ---

-### Project Overview

 The client was in the process of exploring the possible conversion of it's suite of silod (mobile-tablet-desktop) websites into a single responsive site.

-I was asked to build a fully functioning responsive prototype of the site header.
+I was tasked with the <strong>front end development</strong> of a responsive prototype of the site header.

  A requirement was to observe performance on mobile device so I decided the best way to achieve this was to build a prototype in the browser using the "mobile first" philosophy.
 I coded the prototype direct in the browser using HTML, SASS and Jquery.

 #### Final result